 Lastly, but far from least significantly, you can grow your ecommerce store through growing your brand with a content marketing strategy.
 More specifically, through creating a compelling industry blog: something that can stand out from anything your competitors have to offer.
+You have more tools than ever to achieve this.
+Much like you can use the Salesforce Automotive Cloud to target the auto industry, you can start writing content geared towards your specific niche as well.
 The more traffic you can attract to your blog, the more people will ultimately filter over to your store.

 You can also promote your products within your content, naturally.
 It depends on the content you create, admittedly, but you could write about how and why you chose particular products for your brand (and link to those products in the process).